ppaez/pyramid_tutorial_maintain/README.rst

 more lines are added or deleted in a source code file, a corresponding update might be needed in the `lines` and/or `emphasize-lines` options of a `literalinclude` Sphinx directive.
+The line references after the listing might also need modifications.

-A source code file might need to be modified, either because a `Pyramid` scaffold or the API is modified.
+A tutorial source code file might need to be modified because the `Pyramid` API or the corresponding scaffold file is modified.

 Operation
 =========